snijderlab/stitch/BatchFiles.md

 ##### N (s)

 The amount of templates to recombine from each segment.
-From every segment it will take the top N templates and join all of them together in all possible configurations, this means that the number of recombined templates factorially increases with N.
+From every segment it will take the top N templates and join all of them together in all possible configurations, this means that the number of recombined templates factorially increases with N. Default is 1.

 ##### Order (s)